Sara-Tucker/python-notes/django/models.md

     votes = models.IntegerField(default=0)
 ```

-Field is an abstract class that represents a database table column.
-Django uses fields to create the database table to map Python types to thr database.
+Field is an abstract class (classes and class members that are incomplete and must be implemented in a derived class) that represents a database table column.
+Django uses Fields to create the database table to map Python types to the database.

-Abstract and Override modifiers:

-The abstract modifier enables you to create classes and class members that are incomplete and must be implemented in a derived class.
-Use the abstract modifier in a class declaration to indicate that a class is intended only to be a base class of other classes.
-An abstract class cannot be instantiated.
-Members marked as abstract, or included in an abstract class, must be implemented by classes that derive from the abstract class.

-A field is thus a fundamental piece in different Django APIs, notably, models and querysets.

-In models, a field is instantiated as a class attribute and represents a particular table column, see Models.
-It has attributes such as null and unique, and methods that Django uses to map the field value to database-specific values.
+In models, a Field is instantiated as a class and represents a particular table column.
+It has attributes(fields) such as null and unique, and methods that Django uses to map the attribute(field) value to database-specific values.

 Field types¶